5 Types of Open Ended Questions for Business Meeting

 • Take a roundabout way - don't ask what's bothering the client, but let them describe their day at work, project management, etc. In doing so, you're sure to come across a problem that you can inquire about further.

-• Help others - use the phrase Companies like yours are usually troubled by these problems ...
-Do they apply to you?
-The fact that other firms are experiencing the same difficulties will make it easier for the client to talk about them.
+• Use others as examples - use the phrase “Companies like yours usually face these problems, do they apply to you as well?”
+The fact that other companies are experiencing the same difficulties will make it easier for the client to talk about them.

 • Beware of the "Why?" question - it can come across as accusatory.
-Replace it with How?
+Replace it with “How?”.

-• Listen to the client - don't try to find answers or offer solutions immediately, instead soak up information and listen to the client's needs.
+• Listen to the client - don't try to find answers or offer solutions immediately, instead, soak up information and listen to the client's needs.